 You will need to learn in some depth and in a formal, accountable way about the many aspects related to pregnancy, labour, birth, breastfeeding, role of support people, becoming new parents, infant communication and optimal growth and development, Australian maternity care systems, as well as current and changing trends, debates and guidelines.

-Being passionate to share your personal experiences and wisdom alone is not sufficient to meet the required in Standard 2.1 of the Australian National Competency Standards for Childbirth and Parenting Educators (2011).
+Being passionate to share your personal experiences and wisdom alone is not sufficient to meet the required in Standard 2.1 of the Australian National Competency Standards 2019.pdf.

 Before you sign up to any childbirth educator or early parenting training course:

 Ascertain the target group with whom you wish to work.

 Ascertain which current skills and/or knowledge you already have, and those that you need to gain.

 When applying for any training course or workshop, you should read the terms and conditions thoroughly BEFORE paying, asking questions about assessment procedures, results, certification, professional recognition, refunds, etc.